 The red line shows the lower energy consumption when a dehumidifier maintains the same climate

 CARBON FILTER AGAINST SULFUR HYDROGEN

-The water is easily drained away with a hose to a sump or other drain.
+The water is easily drained away with a hose or other draining.

 To handle the challenges associated with moisture in the pump stations, the following set up is used.
-A carbon filter sucks air directly from the grounds.
-This creates a negative pressure in the sump.
-Dry air from the superstructure penetrates the grounds and is mixed with the harmful gases.
+A carbon filter sucks air directly from the sewage pit.
+This creates a negative pressure in the sewage pit.
+Dry air from the superstructure penetrates the sewage pit and is mixed with the harmful gases.
 The mixed air is discharged via the carbon filter.
 In the superstructure, a wall-mounted condensing dehumidifier maintains the right climate.
 The dehumidifier regulates the relative humidity but can also ensure that frost and ice formation are avoided by a built-in frost guard.

 LIFE CYCLE CALCULATION (LCC)

 Heating using a typical electric element consumes just over 3200 kWh per year.
 An Airwatergreen dehumidifier consumes an average of 500 kWh in a normal sized pumping station.
 This gives a huge saving in energy and also ensures that the cost of renovation due to rust and mould is eliminated!

 Our dehumidifier is called FLEX and has a capacity of 5 liters water / day which is more than good in a normal sized pumping station.